drsh0/ecppt/docs/network_security/README.md

 * general steps: check host is alive -> check open ports -> send probes for each port -> collate running services with db

 ### Low Hanging Fruits

+Examples of low hanging fruit:

+* misconfigured servers
+* default/weak passwords
+* open shares like SMB

+### Exploitation

+Hopefully, if vulns are found via LHF, move onto exploitation phase e.g. using metasploit.
+An example scenario on auth weakness:

+* NTLM (NT Lan Manager) - used when connecting directly to an IP address or outside the same domain
+  * challenge + response protocol -- negotiation -> challenge -> response
+  * an older examples used LM hashes to authenticate which are very weak now (DES) and are usually sent WITH NTLM
+  * so generally, if these hashes are obtained, they can be easily brute forced.
+* Use MITM or force a client to authenticate to an attacker controlled host.
+  * latter can be done via getting a user to click a link containing a UNC path (\\host\\share)
+  * since we control the server, the random challenge can be static and therefore hashes collected for cracking

+?> Type 3 (step 3) message received from the client is the most important for NTML for exploitation purposes.